This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Before you dive in, set your oven to 450°F (230°C) so it’s nice and hot when you’re ready to roast.
 Line a baking sheet with parchment paper and place a wire rack on top—this setup allows the cauliflower to roast evenly and get that golden, crisp exterior without getting soggy on the bottom.

-- In a small bowl, mix together avocado oil, rosemary, sage, garlic powder, onion powder, salt, and pepper.
-Using a pastry brush (or clean hands!), coat the entire head of cauliflower with the herb oil mixture, making sure to get between the florets.
+1. Using a pastry brush (or clean hands!), coat the entire head of cauliflower with half the herb oil mixture, making sure to get between the florets.

-- Assemble the masterpiece.
-Spread a thick layer of the creamy mashed potatoes across the bottom of a large serving platter.
-Gently place the roasted cauliflower on top—it should sit proudly like the star of your holiday table.
-Drizzle generously with the Rustic Herb Sauce, then sprinkle with dried cranberries, toasted pine nuts, and a handful of leftover fresh herbs.
+1. Assemble the masterpiece.
+Spread mashed potatoes on a serving platter, place the roasted cauliflower on top, and drizzle with Rustic Herb Sauce.
+Finish with cranberries, toasted pine nuts, and fresh herbs.

 Recipe Tips